PHLAK/Splat/README.md

 ### Assertions

-The following assertions can be use to assert that a string is followed by or not followed by another pattern.
+The following assertions can be use to assert that a string is followed by, or not followed by, another pattern.

   - `(=foo)` matches any string that also contains `foo`
   - `(!foo)` matches any string that does not also contain `foo`